UPDATE: As of July 2019, American University has removed its AUX supplement. The "Why AU" supplement is still required.

 American University provides students with a hands-on education in the nation’s capital, but if you want to be an Eagle, you have some writing to do!
-In addition to the Common or Coalition Application, AU requires two supplemental essays.
+In addition to the Common or Coalition Application, AU requires a supplemental essays.
 In this guide, we’ll provide a roadmap to the American University supplement.

 All first-year students will participate in the American University Experience (AUx), a course specially designed for students transitioning into their first year of college at AU.
 Aux classes meet once per week as small, interactive and inclusive communities.
 The course provides a place for students to build academic skills for college success; learn about issues of privilege and bias; and explore their own personal identities.
 The course also models ways of communicating and living in a diverse society, particularly in reference to addressing divergent opinions on challenging topics.